braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/events.md

 ## Custom events

 Custom events are events that you define based on the specific actions you want to track within your app or site.
-Braze does not automatically track them—you must manually set up these events in your app's code.
+Braze does not automatically track them—you must manually set up these events in your Braze SDK implementation.
 Custom events can be anything from a user completing a level in a game to a user updating their profile information.

 Here's an example of how to log a custom event in an iOS app using Swift: